Essential-coding/animals/README.md

 ### Wireframes

-For the wireframes i used [marvelapp](https://marvelapp.com/).
+For the wireframes I used [marvelapp](https://marvelapp.com/).
 It was easy to structure and sort small things like navbar and images.
-It was also easy to edit somethings like the size of a text and to place it in the same angle as the image.
+It was also easy to edit some things like the size of a text and to place it in the same angle as the image.

 I created wireframes for: